-When Boston Corbett, the slayer of John Wilkes Booth, escaped from the Topcka insane asylum in 1888, he was marked "dead" on the records of the institution and legally if not literally, passed out of existence.
-The conclusion on the part of the asylum officials conclusion on the part of the asylum officials that Corbett was dead was accepted by the public without question.
-The newspapers commented briefly upon his mysterious disappearance, and Kansas speedily forgot the eccentric character who was the active instrument in avenging the assassination of Abraham Lincoln.
+From the Topeka Daily Capital When Boston Corbett, the slaver of John Wilkes Booth, escaped from the Topeka insane asylum in 1888, he was marked "dead" on the records of the institution and legally if not literally, passed out of existence. conclusion on the part of the asylum officials that Corbett was dead was accepted by the The newspapers public without question. commented briefly upon his mysterious disappearance, and Kansas speedily forgot the eccentric character who was the active instrument in avenging the assassination of Abraham Lincoln

-And now, after thirteen years, Corbett has and now, after thirteen years, corbett has been resurrected.
+And now, after thirteen years, Corbett has been resurrected.
 For more than four years past he has been a travelling salesman for W. W. Gavitt & Co., who conduct a proprietary medicine concern in Topeka.
 Both his employers and his guardian have in recent times used every effort to induce Corbett to return to Kansas.
-He has property tary medicine concern in Topeka.
-Both his employers and his guardian have in recent times used every effort to induce Corbett to return to Kansas.
 He has property interests in Cloud county, and the Government owes him over \$1,300 back pension, not a cent of which he will ever be able to draw until the fact that he is alive is established by his own affidavit to that effect.
-It has been represented to him that his sanity will be easily established and his release from the asylum legally secured, but Corbett is willy and suspicious, and refuses to set foot on Kansas soil.
+It has been represented to him that his sanity will be easily established and his release from the asylum legally secured, but Corbett is wily and suspicious, and refuses to set foot on Kansas soil.
 He lives in and travels through Oklahoma and Texas, and for a long time had headquarters at Enid, where he owns some property.
 George A. Huron, of Topeka is his guardian.
-He wrote Huron some weeks ago that he never expected to return to Kansas, and that the Government was welcome to his pension money.
+He wrote Huron long time had headquarters at Enid, where he owns some property.
+George A. Huron, of Topeka is his guardian.
+He wrote Huron, some weeks ago that he never expected to return to Kansas, and that the Government was welcome to his pension money.
 Corbett is now 62 years old.
 He was always peculiar.
-From the time he enlisted in the army the trend of his mental idiosyncrasy was toward religious fanaticism.
+From the time he enlisted in the army the trend of his mental idiosyncrasy was toward religious-fanaticism.
+He in the army the trend of his mental idiosyncrasy was toward religious fanaticism.
 He was intensely religious, and was always considered dangerous by his neighbors in Cloud county.
 Corbett never married, and up to the time he was sent to the asylum lived alone in a shack on his claim in Cloud county.
-He always went armed and his shack was fortified and equipped with every brand of 'shooting iron' known to the Western trade.
-He labored under the delusion that members of the Booth family were following him with the Intent to murder him, and it was almost worth a stranger's life to set foot on his claim, or to walk across the street directly toward him.
+He always went armed and his shack was fortified and equipped with everybrand of "shooting iron" known to the Western trade.
+He labored under the delusion that members of the Booth family were following him with the intent to murder him, and it was almost worth a stranger's tife to set foot on his claim, or to walk across the street directly toward him.

-Corbett was sent to the asylum as the direct result of cleaning out the House of Representatives of the Kansas Legislature durling the session of 1878.
-He was serving at assistant sergeant-st-arms of the house and had charge of the ladies' gallery.
-One morning shortly after rolleall he appeared in the gallery with a revolver in his hand.
-He began shouting and gesticulating and the House inmediately adjourned without delay,
+Corbett was sent to the asylum as the direct result of cleaning out the House of Representatives of the Kansas Legislature during the session of 1878.
+He was serving at assistant sergeant-at-arms of the House and had charge of the ladies' gallery.
+One morning shortly after rollcall he appeared in the gallery with a revolver in his hand.
+He began shouting and gesticulating and the House immediately adjourned without delay, some of the numbers crawling under the